Police Blotter: December 23, 2020

 FELONY ARRESTS

-Jose E. S. Villalobos, 35, of the 1500 block of Karen Way, Olivehurst, was arrested by the Yuba County Sheriff’s Office at 11:07 p.m.
+Armondo V. Paez, 31, of the 800 block of Eighth Street, Williams, was arrested by the Williams Police Department at 3:29 a.m.
 Dec.
-21 at his residence on suspicion of corporal injury.
-He was booked into Yuba County Jail.
+17 in the 900 block of Sioc Street in Colusa on suspicion of robbery.
+He was booked into the Colusa County Jail.

-Shawnia M. Mejia, 31, of the 2900 block of Hammonton-Smartsville Road, Marysville, was arrested by the Yuba County Sheriff’s Office at 2:08 p.m.
+Deyandre M. Rogers, 25, of Yreka, was arrested by the Colusa County Sheriff’s Office at 3:09 p.m.
 Dec.
-21 on Hammonton-Smartsville Road on suspicion of corporal injury.
-She was booked into Yuba County Jail.
+16 on Old Highway 99 at Freeway Underpass Road in Arbuckle on suspicion of false impersonation, possession of controlled substance paraphernalia, possession of a controlled substance, possession of methamphetamine and two outstanding warrants.
+He was booked into the Colusa County Jail.

-Erica Fungula, 18, of the 1100 block of Plumas Street, Yuba City, was arrested by the Yuba City Police Department at 2:04 p.m.
+Jimmy R. Cosey Stevens, 58, of the 6900 block of Colusa Street, Redwood City, was arrested by the Colusa Police Department at 10:01 p.m.
 Dec.
-21 at her residence on suspicion of robbery and burglary.
-She was booked into Sutter County Jail.
+17 on Market and First Streets in Colusa on suspicion of taking a vehicle without the owner’s consent, receiving known stolen property and forging or altering a vehicle registration.
+He was booked into the Colusa County Jail.

-Deavon L. Coleman, 25, of the 1300 block of Barry Road, Yuba City, was arrested by the California Highway Patrol at 9:03 p.m.
+Nicholas M. Neuman, 41, of the 9000 block of Glenhaven Drive, Glenhaven, was arrested by the Colusa County Sheriff’s Office at 4:33 p.m.
 Dec.
-20 on South Walton Avenue on suspicion of child endangerment and driving under the influence.
-She was booked into Sutter County Jail.
+18 in the 9000 block of Glenhaven Drive in Glenhaven on suspicion of robbery, assault by means likely to produce great bodily injury and criminal conspiracy.
+He was booked into the Colusa County Jail.

 DUI ARRESTS

-Aaron Suarez-Rojas, 31, of the 700 block of Lask Drive, Yuba City, was arrested by the Yuba City Police Department at 12:17 a.m.
+Veronica A. Van Loock, 56, of the 4400 block of Burney Avenue, Fremont, was arrested by the California Highway Patrol at 11:47 p.m.
 Dec.
-21 on Lincoln Road.
-He was booked into Sutter County Jail.
+16 on westbound State Route 20 west of Marguerite Street in Williams on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher and possession of controlled substance paraphernalia.
+She was booked into the Colusa County Jail.

-Cody L. Preston, 28, of the 100 block of F Street, Marysville, was arrested by the California Highway Patrol at 6:10 p.m.
+Jassen T. Colianni, 44, transient, was arrested by the California Highway Patrol at 2:24 a.m.
 Dec.
-20. He was booked into Yuba County Jail.
+18 on Marguerite Street just south of State Route 20 in Williams on suspicion of driving under the influence of drugs or alcohol and being under the influence of a controlled substance.
+He was booked into the Colusa County Jail.

+Heirberto Ruiz, 26, of the 100 block of Eighth Street, Williams, was arrested by the California Highway Patrol at 9:48 p.m.
+Dec.
+18 on Butte Slough Road east of River Road.
+He was booked into the Colusa County Jail.